 The 9th century Tatev Monastery is one of the most famous tourist attractions in Armenia, and you’ll see it all over postcards in souvenir shops.
 An unforgettable way to get there is by taking the Wings of Tatev cable car, and enjoying a birds-eye view of the sweeping valley below.

-This pretty town is famous for its natural mineral waters, which makes this a popular getaway for spa-goers.
+The pretty town of Jermuk is famous for its natural mineral waters, which makes this a popular getaway for spa-goers.
 Fun attractions nearby include the five minute ride up a chairlift for panoramic views of the entire area, and visiting the Jermuk Waterfall that’s nicknamed ‘Mermaid’s Hair’ because of its unique shape.

 Dramatic, red rock canyons unlike anywhere else in the country are found in Noravank, and a highlight of driving through the gorge is heading up to the 13th century Noravank Monastery which overlooks the picturesque valley.